 - In another bowl mix the butter and sugar until well combined.
 Add eggs, one at a time, vanilla extract, and mix to combine.

 - With the mixer on low, gradually add the flour mixture alternating with sour cream until all is well incorporated.

 - Add the melted chocolate and mix to incorporate.

 - Divide batter evenly into the prepared pans.

 - Bake for 25-30 minutes or until a toothpick inserted into the center comes out with a few crumbs.

-- Assemble the cake.
-Cut the tops of the cakes to create flat surfaces.
+- Cut the tops of the cakes to create flat surfaces.
 Cut each cake in half horizontally.
 Place one cake layer on your serving plate.
 Add sheets of parchment paper until you frost the cake.